kiedtl/finwe/README.md

 A high-level language that compiles to Uxn bytecode.

-Proper is still in the works until after the v0.1 release (in a few days).
+Proper documentation is still in the works until after the v0.1 release (in a few days).
 Please browse the `examples/` directory until then.

 ## License